husarion/ur-docker/README.md

 > ```bash
 > xtightserver 10.15.20.4
 > ```
 > Then, an icon signed as `remote control` should appear in the upper right corner of the GUI.
-Otherwise, you can change it by clicking and selecting the appropriate option.
+Otherwise, most likely if it is `local` mode, you can change it by clicking and selecting the appropriate option.
 ## Docker Configuration Start-Up
 To run all necessary nodes use docker configuration (i.e. for UR5e with RG2 gripper):
 ```bash